AkiteruSDA/MegaManX4Practice/README.md

 Gameplay:
 ---------
-Note: Press select before the modifier.
+Note: Press select before the modifier to prevent weapon swaps, giga attack etc. from messing up saves.
+The combo will still if you press the modifier before select, though.

 Select+Left, Select+Right:
 Decrement or increment the saved checkpoint.